UniDU: Towards A Unified Generative Dialogue Understanding Framework

 \section{Multitask Training Strategies}

-Under UniDU framework, five dialogue understanding tasks have been formulated as a unified generative task.
-Due to large gap of the output space across five DU tasks, it becomes an important topic about how to efficiently train five different tasks together.
-In this section, we mainly introduce the multitask training strategies.
+Although the five DU tasks can be formulated as a unified generative task, straightforward multitask training may not work due to the different natures of these tasks.
+In this section, we discuss multitask training strategies and propose a novel model-agnostic adaptive weighting strategy.